amrifirdaus/k8s-wordpress/README.md

 ./deploy.sh

 #### 4. Scalable WordPress
-For scale up to 3:
+For increase to 3:

-./scale.sh 3
+./resize-wp.sh 3

-For back to 1
+For reduce to 1

-./scale.sh 1
+./resize-wp.sh 1